Jayaramu24/OAC_For_Heatwave_Workshop_101/Lab4-Prepare Data/README.md

 ![image](https://user-images.githubusercontent.com/90479726/133123345-310e93a5-71d4-4bb8-ba43-bb1a9177edc4.png)

+Kindly follow the below join conditions:
+- lineitem -> orders -> customer -> nation
+- partsupp -> lineitem (PartKey+SupplierKey)
+- partsupp-> part
+- partsupp-> supplier

-Kindly follow the below join conditions:lineitem -> orders -> customer -> nationpartsupp -> lineitem (PartKey+SupplierKey)partsupp-> partpartsupp-> supplierNote: All joins to be inner joins
+Note: All joins to be inner joins

 ![image](https://user-images.githubusercontent.com/90479726/133123488-426de32b-ccc4-4d5f-ba52-61d81b514a00.png)

 After the completion of joins, select lineitem table in the bottom to observe interactive visual data preparation screen.
-L_RETURNFLAG has values = N, R, A. To make them more understandable, double click on each one of them and update them to NA, Returned, Accepted respectively.
-Similarly updates values in L_LINESTATUS to Fulfilled and Ordered respectively.
+- L_RETURNFLAG has values = N, R, A. To make them more understandable, double click on each one of them and update them to 'NA', 'Returned', 'Accepted' respectively.
+- Similarly updates values in L_LINESTATUS to 'Fulfilled' and 'Ordered' respectively.

 ![image](https://user-images.githubusercontent.com/90479726/133123652-3160c015-a848-4c23-b94c-008c23454a91.png)